 All Photos (c) Donna Dailey

 The Doubletree was really easy to find, and that was a bonus.
 You do need good directions, but if you print them out from the hotel’s website, you can’t go wrong.
 There’s plenty of room to pull in, and the valet guy made us feel really welcome.
-He told us how to walk to the harbor, where best to cross the road to get to Doheny State Beach (which is right in front of the hotel: see map below), and where we’d end up if we walked south along the beach – the answer being San Clemente, about five miles away.
+He told us how to walk to the harbor, where best to cross the road to get to Doheny State Beach, which is right across from the hotel, and where we’d end up if we walked south along the beach – the answer being San Clemente, about five miles away.

 The friendly welcome continued inside the hotel at the reception desk, which sadly isn’t always the case these days.
 Here they clearly made an effort to treat you as a guest and not a job of work to be got out of the way.
 The reception area was big and bright, with some stylish décor, and there was a nice, thoughtful touch – chilled water, flavored lightly with citrus fruit, was always available just inside the door.

 Our room was 416, which was right on the corner at the front of the hotel.
 With a balcony on each side, we had two different ocean views, which was fabulous.
 The walls were pale brown, and the chairs and bedding a delicate green.
 It was simple and relaxing.
 We liked the concealed fridge and microwave, the desk, the Jacuzzi in the bathroom, and little extras like some chamomile tea, and Wolfgang Puck coffee.